 Tip: Face painting is a quick way to get a fun makeover and can be a good way to determine if your child is old enough to sit still for the more elaborate process at the Bibbidi Bobbidi Boutique or the Pirate's League.

 Value and Price

 The cost of a face painting design at Disney ranges from $12 to $15.
-Our little pirate was $15, and well worth the cost, considering a make-up kit at home was almost $10, and I would have had to apply the paint myself.
+Our little pirate was $15, and well worth the cost, considering a make-up kit at home was almost $10, and we would have had to apply the paint ourselves.

 Disney service shines through even with a simple activity like face painting — after the look was complete, the cast member let us know that we could stop by the face painting station in the Magic Kingdom that evening for a complimentary touch up if needed.

 Our design lasted all day and into the night — we attended Mickey's Not So Scary Halloween Party that evening, and even at almost midnight, the design looked as good as new.

 To remove, we used a little bit of cold cream to dissolve the paint, and then wiped the design away.
 Any makeup remover should work on the paint, though just plain water will not.